Exemptions and ending enrollment in managed care.

 (iii) The enrollee's health care needs have been coordinated as contractually required and the safety concerns cannot be addressed; and

-(iv) The enrollee has received written notice from the MCO of its intent to request the enrollee's termination of enrollment, unless the requirement for notification has been waived by the agency because the enrollee's conduct presents the threat of imminent harm to others.
-The MCO's notice to the enrollee includes the enrollee's right to use the MCO's grievance process to review the request to end the enrollee's enrollment.
+(iv) The enrollee has received written notice from the MCO of its intent to request to end enrollment of the enrollee, unless the requirement for notification has been waived by the agency because the enrollee's conduct presents the threat of imminent harm to others.
+The MCO's notice to the enrollee includes the enrollee's right to use the MCO's grievance process to review the request to end enrollment.

 (b) The agency will not approve a request to end enrollment when the request is solely due to any of the following: